 The role of public health professionals in society will include interacting with various NGO health organizations, government agencies, and private sector business, acting as a liaison between these groups and the greater populace.
 They will analyze existing procedures to ensure the highest level of efficiency and quality, making changes where necessary.

 Public health workers can also work within the sphere of academia and in a wide range of industries.
-Graduates may find themselves investigating trends regarding vaccinations and disease, and they may be responsible for comparing findings between differing people groups in order to tease clues out of the data.
+Graduates may find themselves investigating trends regarding vaccinations and disease, and they may be responsible for comparing findings between different people groups in order to tease clues out of the data.
 They may further conduct testing and trials to find risk factors, and their observations will be recorded for further study.

 The Role of Public Health: Specific Careers